-Figure 14: Distribution of direct ratings of the virtual reality experience with different content rendering methods (1-very bad, 5-very good).
+Figure 16: Distribution of the VR experience ratings (1-very bad, 5-very good).

-Each time a task was performed in virtual reality with a particular content rendering method, users rated how much they enjoyed the experience.
-From the distribution of ratings in the graph (Fig. 14), no two-dimensional method was rated better than a three-dimensional method, although the latter had a much lower level of detail.
-This may have been influenced by the unrestricted movement in 6 degrees of freedom.
-Among the two-dimensional methods of content representation, the clipping and the blending methods scored similarly.
-However, although a higher proportion of respondents gave the bevel method the highest rating (5) than the fusion method, the lowest rating for the bevel method is lower than the lowest rating for the fusion method.
-The fusion method was the most consistently rated method and the method using transformation videos was the least consistently rated method.
+Each time a task was performed in VR with a particular content rendering method, users rated how much they enjoyed the experience.
+The distribution of ratings (see Fig. 16) shows that not a single two-dimensional method was rated better than a three-dimensional method, although the three-dimensional scene had a much lower level of detail.
+This may have been influenced by unrestricted movement.
+Among the two-dimensional methods, the clipping and the blending methods had similar scores.
+A higher proportion of respondents rated the clipping method with the highest rating (5) in comparison to the blending method.
+However, the lowest rating of the clipping method is lower than the lowest rating of the blending method.
+The blending method was the most consistently rated method.
+The method that sequential approach was the least consistently rated method.
 The majority of the scores for this method range between 2.75 and 5.

-When looking at the mean estimates for the different groups of participants in the experiment, there was a small correlation between participants' gender, age, susceptibility to motion sickness and rating (see 4.2Table).
-On average, women scored better on all methods than men.
-Women also rated the decapitation method better than the fusion method.
-In contrast, men rated the two methods equally.
-This may be because in this sample of respondents, women have a higher susceptibility to cybersickness than men.
-Both men and women on average rated the method using video overlay the lowest.
-Looking at the estimates by age of the respondents, younger participants in the experiment rated the clipping method the best of the two-dimensional methods, while respondents aged 25-30 rated all the two-dimensional methods of displaying content very similarly, with the clipping method and the blending method scoring slightly better.
-However, respondents over 30 years of age have a higher preference for the blending method than for the cropping method.
-No bias was observed when examining the image estimates by respondents' susceptibility to cyber-sickness, and a larger amount of data is needed to assess possible correlations.

-Table 4.
-Means of the direct estimates of the methods for different categories of respondents